iSpeakNerd/poap-invites-frame/README.md

 Create an invite frame to add users to a channel on Farcaster from a POAP event.

-This project uses [frog.fm](https://frog.fm) in Nextjs to create and host the frame server, fetches POAP data from [poap.tech](https://poap.tech), and finds Farcaster users using [Neynar SDK](https://docs.neynar.com).
+This project uses [frog.fm](https://frog.fm) in Nextjs to serve the farcaster channel invite frame, fetches POAP data from [poap.tech](https://poap.tech), and finds Farcaster users using [Neynar SDK](https://docs.neynar.com).
 Created at Devcon 2024.

 Uses [cast-intent](https://github.com/iSpeakNerd/cast-intent) as `WarpcastUrlBuilder` to create frame cast in Farcaster channel.